Insoles

 Insoles can be an effective solution, providing essential support and guidance for developing arches and improving overall foot alignment.
 This guide will offer an in-depth look at kids insoles, helping you make informed decisions for your young patients or children.

-3. Typical Flat Foot
+17. Typical Flat Foot

-How to Fix Flat Feet - Causes, Symptoms and Treatment
+How to Fix Flat Feet

 Flat feet, medically referred to as pes planus or fallen arches, occur when the arch of the foot collapses, resulting in the entire sole making contact with the ground.
 While this condition is often asymptomatic, it can lead to discomfort, pain, and other complications, especially if it alters the body’s alignment.

-How Investing in Quality Insoles can save your Shoes
+Quality Insoles can save your Shoes

 Insoles are more than just a layer of cushioning inside your shoes.
 They play a crucial role in providing support, absorbing shock, and distributing pressure evenly across your feet.
 They can also help to alleviate common foot issues such as plantar fasciitis, arch pain, and heel spurs.
-By providing the right support, insoles can prevent the excessive wear and tear that often leads to the premature breakdown of your shoes.
+Insoles can help prevent wear and tear.
+This stops your shoes from breaking down too soon.

-7. Insoles
+19. Insoles

 One of the earliest documented uses of insoles dates back to the ancient Egyptians around 1500 BCE.
 They crafted sandals with padded insoles made from plant fibres and leather to provide extra comfort and protection for their feet.
 Similarly, the ancient Greeks and Romans also utilised insoles made from various materials, including wool, felt, and leather, to improve the fit and comfort of their footwear.

-8. Inspecting Feet
+20. Inspecting Feet

 How do Therapeutic Insoles Support Diabetes and Pressure Relief?